renovatebot/renovate/docs/usage/examples/self-hosting.md

 ### Renovate Docker image

-If you're using the official [Renovate Docker image](#docker) then we recommend you add the self-signed certificate and build your own modified Docker image.
+If you are using the official [Renovate Docker image](#docker) then we recommend you add the self-signed certificate and build your own modified Docker image.

 ```dockerfile title="Example of a Dockerfile that uses a self-signed certificate"
 FROM renovate/renovate